Multi-floor generalization of TASEP: Introduction

 One motivation for the present work is to consider scaling properties of BP in a network with blocking, i.e. with some limit $c<\infty$ on the maximum queue length.
 In this case, of course, the queue lengths are always bounded by $c$, but, as $N\to\infty$, there are interesting questions of the limiting system flux (current, throughput) and of the limiting spatial pattern of the queues.
 These questions have well-known answers for the single-floor TASEP (summarized in, e.g., \cite[Table 1]{Blythe_2007}), but appear very non-trivial for a multi-floor TASEP that we introduce in this paper.

-Another way to look at our model is to view it as a certain kind of a multi-type (or, multi-species) TASEP, which, however, has a key distinction (pointed out below) from multi-type TASEP models studied in previous work (see, e.g., \cite{ferraristationary2007} and references therein).
-A site with $i$ particles in it can be viewed as occupied by a ``particle'' of type $i \in \{0,1,\ldots,c\}$.
-When the bell rings for the site pair $(n,n+1)$, ``particles'' at these sites swap if one on the left is of strictly higher type, i.e. the swap $ab \to ba$ occurs if $a>b$.
-This is conceptually similar to a large class of multi-type TASEP models (popular in statistical physics literature, see, e.g., \cite{ferraristationary2007}\footnote{We remark that our multi-floor model has {\em no} relation to the ``multi-line'' representation of stationary distributions of some multi-type TASEP models, as in \cite{ferraristationary2007}.}).
-The key difference of our model from those is the occurrences of {\em type change}.
-For example, in the 2-floor model ($c=2$), in addition to transitions $21 \to 12$ and $10 \to 01$, there is also the transition $20 \to 11$.
+Another way to look at our model is to view it as a certain kind of a {\em multi-type} (or, {\em multi-species}) TASEP (see, e.g., \cite{ferraristationary2007} and references therein), which is, however, distinct from the models studied in previous work.\footnote{We remark that our multi-floor model has {\em no} relation to the {\em multi-line representation} of stationary distributions of some multi-type TASEP models, as in \cite{ferraristationary2007}.} A site with $i$ particles in it can be viewed as occupied by a ``particle'' of type $i \in \{0,1,\ldots,c\}$.
+When the bell rings for the site pair $(n,n+1)$, and the ``particle'' on the left is of strictly higher type, the ``particles'' change their types.
+For example, in the 2-floor model ($c=2$), for any site pair away from the boundaries, the (swapping) transitions $21 \to 12$, $10 \to 01$, as well as transition $20 \to 11$, are allowed.
 This has a rather appealing interpretation of our system in terms of blocks of sites (``zones'') with ``collisions'' of ``particles'' of different types at zone boundaries (fronts).
 Still using $c=2$ as an example, there will be the (``second-floor'') zone on the left with ``particles'' of types 2 and 1 only, and with the behavior being exactly that of standard single-floor TASEP, with '2's and '1's moving to the right and left, respectively, and playing role of particles and holes, respectively.
 There will be the another (``first-floor'') zone on the right with ``particles'' of types 1 and 0 only, with the behavior being exactly that of standard single-floor TASEP, with '1's (particles) and '0's (holes) moving to the right and left, respectively.
 At the boundary between left and right zones, '2's moving right and '0's moving left ``collide'' and both turn into '1's -- this is an interpretation of the transition $20 \to 11$.
 (One may think of '2's and '0' as being, respectively, positively and negatively charged, and '1's being ``neutral''.
 Then transition $20 \to 11$ is interpreted as neutralization of particles of opposite charges upon collision.
 If we further interpret '1's as ``holes,'' then a neutralization is an ``annihilation'' of ``particles" of opposite charges upon collision; see Figure~\ref{fig-annih}.)
 For a general $c\ge 2$, going from left to right, there will be a zone on each floor $c, \ldots,1$.
-Conversions $m,m-2 \to m-1,m-1$ occur at the boundary between floor-$m$ and floor-$(m-1)$ zones, due to collisions of '$m$'s moving to the right with '$(m-2)$'s moving to the left.
+(Each of these zones may be collapsed to zero length.)
+Within the floor-$m$ zone (away from its boundaries) only the swapping transitions $m,m-1 \to m-1,m$ occur.
+Conversions $m,m-2 \to m-1,m-1$ occur at the boundary between floor-$m$ and floor-$(m-1)$ zones, due to ``collisions'' of '$m$'s moving to the right with '$(m-2)$'s moving to the left.